tagline: From openSUSE

 If your language is already included in the Localization team list, a team for your language exists.
 Find Information about joining a team in Joining a Existing Team.
 If there is no team for your language, start one and proceed as follows:

-- Mail to firstname.lastname@example.org.
-Within your mail, provide the following information: new language name, your full name, your svn.opensuse.org account name, your contact mail address.
+- Mail to email@example.com.
+Within your mail, provide the following information: new language name, your full name, your contact mail address.

-- Wait for approval of the new language project and the creation of your subversion (SVN) access.
+- Wait for approval of the new language project.

 - Add your language to the table of localization teams.
-Also fill out the fields about the language coordinator (the coordinator is a person with Subversion access) and the location of your project pages, see Language Project Page.
+Also fill out the fields about the language coordinator and the location of your project pages, see Language Project Page.

 - Start with localization.
-If you are not familiar with the open source localization process, usage of the SVN, and PO files; read Starting Work before you begin.
+If you are not familiar with the open source localization process and PO files; read Starting Work before you begin.

 Joining an Existing Team